statsmodels/statsmodels/docs/source/dev/test_notes.rst

 How To Write A Test
 ~~~~~~~~~~~~~~~~~~~
-NumPy provides a good introduction to unit testing with Nose and NumPy extensions `here <https://github.com/numpy/numpy/blob/master/doc/TESTS.rst.txt>`__.
+NumPy provides a good introduction to unit testing with pytest and NumPy extensions `here <https://github.com/numpy/numpy/blob/master/doc/TESTS.rst.txt>`__.
 It is worth a read for some more details.
 Here, we will document a few conventions we follow that are worth mentioning.
 Often we want to test
 a whole model at once rather than just one function, for example.
 The following is a pared down
 version test_discrete.py.
 In this case, several different models with different options need to be